 An effective method option has the same interpretation and

-syntax as either the :ARGUMENTS
+syntax as either the :ARGUMENTS or the :GENERIC-FUNCTION option in the long form

-of DEFINE-METHOD-COMBINATION
+of DEFINE-METHOD-COMBINATION.

 More information about the form and interpretation of